-I have riveted my attention on doors in my most recent installations, and in my small sculptures.
+I have riveted my attention on doors and books in my most recent installations and in my small sculptures.
 While lines have been the formal foundation of almost all my art, in both works on paper and in sculpture, doors have become the dominant structural and narrative elements in 3-D work.
 Building my doors as frames without panels, merely as outlines, my rooms suggest both shelter and exposure.
 Doors present opportunities, or slam them shut.
 They invite, or exclude.
 Building frames without panels for my small “book sculptures creates windows into the unfolding narrative.

 I taught art in a domestic violence shelter, and I mentor in a program for the homeless and previously homeless.
 Doors provide a good metaphor for those commitments, and cardboard, an appealing sculptural material in itself, is a clear complement to painted wooden structures, being the iconic material in the street shelters of the homeless.
 Cardboard is showing up in major or minor amounts in all my new work.
 There is text buried in almost every piece too, either relevant or as a calligraphic element, conveying no message other than itself.